mirakelsvampen/learn-terraform-azurerm/practice01-vm/README.md

 ## Create SSH keys

-1. Open a Powershell window and run the following command.
+1. Open a Powershell or WSL window and run the following command.
 Continue by just pressing enter when promted.
 **If you have a pre-existing key that is named id_rsa then you can use that one and skip this step**

 `ssh-keygen -t rsa -C "terraform_practice`